Sdcrouse/git-version-control-introduction-to-version-control/README.md

 > notes that oil paints unlocked a revolution in experimentation in visual arts
 > because they were undo-able.
 Because of the **freedom** that oils provided,
 > Italian Renaissance painters were able to create the revolutions in constructing
-> painting that made the leaps of the renaissance so important.
+> paintings that made the leaps of the Renaissance so important.
 Read more in his
 > essay ["Hackers and Painters."][hp]

 ## Identify Benefits of Version Control Systems